 A fast metro connects the whole city, even sprouting off into cable cars to connect the metropolis with an abundance of natural scenery.
 Open air funky cafes, bars and restaurants line the lively streets (particularly in El Poblado) and nightlife pulses on into the early hours of dawn.
 People are open, with rich histories and stories filled with hope and positivity.

-For backpackers, the city is not crammed with sight-seeing opportunities, rather it is a place to absorb street life, atmosphere and look carefully under the skin of.
-Some people say it is a place to live, rather than travel – and with so much vibrancy in the air and welcoming Paisas (locals), you may want to do just that!
+For backpackers, the city is not crammed with sight-seeing opportunities, rather it is a place to absorb street life and the atmosphere.
+Some people say it is a place to live, rather than travel and with so much vibrancy in the air and welcoming Paisas (locals), you may want to do just that!
 It wasn’t so long ago that Medellin was a no-go area, but now with a ‘corazon abierto’ (open heart), this resilient city is back on the map!

 Where to Stay in Medellín

-The backpacker hub of El Poblado is full of budget-friendly options covering a whole gamete of different quality options.
-This is hands down our favourite area to stay in the city, conveniently close to restaurants, transportation, nightlife, and more impis one of the safest areas of the city.
+The backpacker hub of El Poblado is full of budget-friendly options covering a whole variety of different quality options.
+This is hands down our favourite area to stay in the city, conveniently close to restaurants, transportation, nightlife, and more importantly, one of the safest areas of the city.
 You’ll find trendy restaurants, hipster cafés, a great vibe with both locals and travellers enjoying the street life.
-You’ll also find some of the most popular backpacker hostels in El Poblado.
+This is also the location of some of the most popular backpacker hostels.